MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Update-MgGroup.md

 # Update-MgGroup

 ## SYNOPSIS
-Add a member to a security or Microsoft 365 group through the **members** navigation property.
+Add a member to a security or Microsoft 365 group through the members navigation property.
 The following table shows the types of members that can be added to either security groups or Microsoft 365 groups.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaGroup](/powershell/module/Microsoft.Graph.Beta.Groups/Update-MgBetaGroup?view=graph-powershell-beta)

 ## SYNTAX